GitarPlayer/ghost-azure-bicep/README.md

 <img src="./drawio/hld.svg">

 The application runs on Azure App Service and is deployed from a public Container image stored on DockerHub.
 State is stored in a MySQL Flexible server and in a Azure File Share that is mounted into the container.
 The FR2 is implemented with an Azure App Function that runs in the same App Service Plan (to reduce complexity and to save costs).
-The Azure App Function and the Ghost Azure web app are configured for AppInsights for Observability reasons .
+The Azure App Function and the Ghost Azure web app are configured for AppInsights for Observability reasons.
 The Azure App Function requires Blob storage to store the keys to trigger the function (authentication & authorization).
 Azure Key Vault for now stores only the MySQL root password and the Ghost Azure web app fetches the password from the Vault.
-Ideally as a day two operation the ghost admin api key should also be stored there and the App function should be configured to reach Azure Key Vault (not part of this PoC).
 Every resource sends data to the Log Analytic Workspace for monitoring and logging purposes .
 The web application is only reachable via the Azure FrontDoor URL as an additional layer of protection.
 This offers DDos / Bot protection and also other common threats (SQL injections for example).
 Microsoft Sentinel is configured as a SOC for the security engineers of the company.

 ## AC, FR, NFR fit
 | Requirement  | How it is implemented / covered  |